 Cons: I haven't found any yet.

-Please note that the thumbnail of the book cover is for the 2 nd edition—I have the first edition.
-I do not know what differences there are between them.
+Please note that the thumbnail of the book cover is for the 2 nd edition—see note on this edition at the end of this review.

 Ctein is probably most famous as a dye-transfer printer, which is a color technique that yields beautiful prints but requires a great deal of expertise.
 I know him as a magazine writer (from the dear-departed "Camera & Darkroom" and the more recent "Photo Techniques"); any time I see his name on the Contents, I know I'll be in for some kind of treat.